 About Co-Hive

-Co-Hive is a vibrant, inclusive centre in Sydney dedicated to empowering young adults with disability (aged 17–35) to build independence, develop real-world skills, and create meaningful social connections.
+Co-Hive is a vibrant, inclusive centre in Sydney dedicated to empowering young adults with disability (aged 17–35) and low support needs to build independence, develop real-world skills, and create meaningful social connections.

 At Co-Hive, we do things differently.
 We’re a values-led organisation grounded in self-determination and participant-led growth.
 Through structured, innovative programs, we support young people to build skills across all areas of life— from social skills, navigating public transport and managing daily routines to preparing for open employment.